sensei-hacker/inavwiki/Modes.md

 This flight mode is intended to provide assistance for launching the fixed-wing UAVs.
 Launch detection works by monitoring airplane acceleration - once it breaches the threshold for a certain amount of time launch sequence is started.

+Gliders have different needs than motorized planes.
+See below for note on glider launch setup.

 The entire time `NAV LAUNCH` mode it will try and stabilize plane, it will target zero roll, zero yaw and predefined climb angle.
 The I-gain of the PIFF regulator is also disabled to prevent I-gain growing during launch until motor is started.
 When successful launch is detected it waits for preconfigured amount of time before starting motor.